OleLokison/Deep-learning-aim-assist/ReadMe.txt

-To the project look into the  PowerPoint
+Visit the PowerPoint to get project info.
 ----------------------------------------

 To make K14-2021... work: